fogg-lab/interactive-segmentation/README.md

 ## Labeling application setup
 ### Prerequisites
 Install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 The labeling application runs on Linux, Windows, and Mac.
-This program's user interface can be less responsive on Mac, so Windows or Linux is preferred.

 ### Installation
 1. Clone this repository or download and extract [the zip file](https://github.com/fogg-lab/interactive-segmentation/archive/refs/heads/main.zip) to a folder.